evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/appendix.md

 already outlined how _leaving_ the generated code works with the help of a function.
 We will complete here the picture by briefly describing the code that is generated.

+When the generated code needs to return control to the Go runtime, it inserts a meta-instruction that is called `exitSequence` in both `amd64` and `arm64` backends.
+This meta-instruction sets the `exitCode` in the `wazevo.executionContext` struct, restore the stack pointers and then returns control to the caller of the `entrypoint()` function described above.

+As described in "[How do compiler functions work?][how-do-compiler-functions-work]", the mechanism is essentially the same when invoking a host function or raising an error.
+However, when a function is invoked the `exitCode` also indicates the identifier of the host function to be invoked.

+// goCallStackView is a function to get a view of the stack before a Go call, which
+// is the view of the stack allocated in CompileGoFunctionTrampoline.

 ## Code